pyquinnnarlo/pyquinnnarlo/README.md

 - Euclidean Algorithm
 - Caesar Cipher

-Quinn Narlo is an eager and dedicated learner on the path to mastering the intricate world of cryptography.
-With a thirst for knowledge and a passion for the art of securing information, Quinn is committed to understanding the inner workings of cryptographic techniques.
-Quinn Narlo's commitment to continual learning in cryptography is not only admirable but also reflective of their potential to become a future expert in this critical domain of computer science.
+Quinn Narlo is an eager and dedicated learner on the path to mastering the intricate world of algorithms.
+With a thirst for knowledge and a passion for the art of securing information, Quinn is committed to understanding the inner workings of algorithmic techniques.
+Quinn Narlo's commitment to continual learning in algorithms is not only admirable but also reflective of their potential to become a future expert in this critical domain of computer science.
 With a mindset of perpetual growth and exploration, Quinn is well on their way to unlocking the secrets of this fascinating field and contributing to the ever-evolving landscape of information security.
 <hr />

 </div>